Elias Boudinot: Political career

 Boudinot became a prominent lawyer and his practice prospered.
 As the revolution drew near, he aligned with the Whigs, and was elected to the New Jersey provincial assembly in 1775.
 In the early stages of the Revolutionary War, he was active in promoting enlistment; several times he loaned money to field commanders to purchase supplies.
 Boudinot helped support the activities of rebel spies.

-After the British occupation of New York City, spies were sent to Staten Island and Long Island, New York to observe and report on movements of specific British garrisons and regiments.
+After the British occupation of New York City, spies were sent to Staten Island and Long Island to observe and report on movements of specific British garrisons and regiments.

 On May 5, 1777, General George Washington asked Boudinot to be appointed as commissary general for prisoners.
 Congress through the board of war concurred.
 Boudinot was commissioned as a colonel in the Continental Army for this work.
 He served until July 1778, when competing responsibilities forced him to resign.
 The commissary managed enemy prisoners, and also was responsible for supplying American prisoners who were held by the British.

 In November 1777, the New Jersey legislature named Boudinot as one of their delegates to the Second Continental Congress.
 His duties as Commissary prevented his attendance, so in May 1778 he resigned.
 By early July he had been replaced and attended his first meeting of the Congress on July 7, 1778.
 As a delegate, he still continued his concerns for the welfare of prisoners of war.
 His first term ended that year.

 In 1781, Boudinot returned to the Congress, for a term lasting through 1783.
 In November 1782, he was elected as President of the Continental Congress for a one-year term.
 The President of Congress was a mostly ceremonial position with no real authority, but the office did require him to handle a good deal of correspondence and sign official documents.
-On April 15, 1783 he signed the Preliminary Articles of Peace.
-When the United States (US) government was formed in 1789, Boudinot was elected from New Jersey to the US House of Representatives.
+On April 15, 1783, he signed the Preliminary Articles of Peace.
+He also served as Secretary of Foreign affairs from June 1783 to December 1784.
+When the United States government was formed in 1789, Boudinot was elected from New Jersey to the US House of Representatives; he was also an unsuccessful candidate for the U.S. Senate that year.
 He was elected to the second and third congresses as well, where he generally supported the administration.
 He refused to join the expansion of affiliated groups that formed formal political parties.
+He was one of nine representatives to vote against the Eleventh Amendment to the United States Constitution.

 In 1794, he declined to serve another term, and left Congress in early 1795.
 In October 1795, President George Washington appointed him as Director of the United States Mint, a position he held through succeeding administrations until he retired in 1805.